Toronto Canada Facts

 - North America's only true castle; completed in 1914, historic Casa Loma Castle has 98 rooms and secret passageways and sits atop a hill overlooking the city.

 - For a city of its size, Toronto is also very safe.
-It has been rated as the safest large metro area in North America by Places Rated Almanac.
+It has been rated as the safest large metro area in North America by Places Rated Almanac, so no matter what hotel in Toronto you choose you can rest easy.